Education in Finland: Basic comprehensive education

 Grades are awarded on a scale from 4 to 10.
 In individual exams, but not on school year report or basic education certificate, it is also possible to divide the scale further with '½', which represents a half grade, and '+' and '–', which represent one-fourth a grade better or worse.
-For example, the order is "9 < 9+ < 9½ < 10– < 10".
+For example, the order is "9 < 9+ < 9½ < 10– < 10.
 The grade '10+' can also be awarded for a perfect performance with extra effort by the student.

 If a comprehensive school pupil receives a grade of 4 for a particular subject at the end of the spring term, they must show that they have improved in the subject by sitting a separate examination at the end of summer term.
 If the pupil receives multiple failing grades, they may have to repeat the entire year, though it is considered far preferable to provide a struggling student with extra help and tutoring.
 In the rare case where a student needs to repeat, the decision is made by the teachers and the headmaster after interviewing the pupil and the parents.

 Comprehensive school students enjoy a number of social entitlements, such as school health care and a free lunch every day, which covers about a third of the daily nutritional need.
-In addition, pupils are entitled to receive free books and materials and free school trips (or even housing) in the event that they have a long or arduous trip to school.
+In addition, pupils are entitled to receive free books and materials and free school trips, or even housing in the event that they have a long or arduous trip to school.

-In December 2017, the OECD reported that Finnish fathers spend an average of eight minutes a day more with their school-aged children than mothers do.